prometheus/proposals/proposals/0074-new-labels-values-api.md

 Allow the client to select which fuzzy algorithm is used.
 Noting that the selection must be supported by the server.

-It is proposed that the default algorithm be Jaro-Winkler, and that all implementations should support this.
+It is proposed that the default search algorithm be Jaro, and that all implementations should support this.

 It is proposed that the available fuzzy algorithms be exposed via the `/features` endpoint.